kids-code-games/variables-war/CardsDescription.md

 ## Feature Flipping

-Delete 1 card anywhere (on any player, any vars, any hands)
+Delete 1 card anywhere (on any player, any vars, any hands).

 ## Open Source